 Habitat for Humanity International Chief Executive Officer

-- He serves on the boards of the Federal Reserve Bank of Atlanta and the Duke Center for the Advancement of Social Entrepreneurship.
+Jonathan serves on the boards of the Federal Reserve Bank of Atlanta, is the chair of Leadership 18 and is a member of the Freddie Mac Housing Advisory Council.
 He is also a member of the Council on Foreign Relations and the Urban Steering Committee for the World Economic Forum.